 The banks then turn around and set the “price” of how much it costs for consumers to borrow money.

-- This equals a savings of close to $1,000 each year, just for having a higher credit score.
+This equals a savings of over $1,000 each year, just for having a higher credit score.

 More Buying Power

-Did you know that having good credit and a lower interest rate can increase the buying power when it comes to a big ticket item such as a mortgage?
+Did you know that good credit and a lower interest rate can increase buying power on a big-ticket item such as a mortgage?